 Hey, y’all!
-I’m so excited to be writing on Life of Stones!
+I’m so excited to be writing on Cents + Purpose!
 Thanks so much for having me, Kristin!
-New Year’s is right around the corner, and we all know what that means!
-Smaller hips, bigger bank accounts, and the year we all become millionaires!
+New Year’s is right around the corner, and we all know what that means.
+Smaller hips, bigger bank accounts, and the year we all become millionaires.
 Hey, a girl can dream!

 The number one person you should be paying every month is yourself.
 This means before you pay any monthly bills (rent, mortgage, car loan, etc…), or even before you go grocery shopping you need to put money into savings.
 This might be a rude wake-up call if you have a house that’s too expensive or a car that’s too fancy.

-But remember, just because you have a monthly bill doesn’t mean that you can’t get rid of it and buy something cheaper!
-If you don’t tell your money where it needs to go, it has a funny way of disappearing!
-Trust me.
-Been there, done that!
+But remember, just because you have a monthly bill doesn’t mean that you can’t get rid of it and buy something cheaper.
+If you don’t tell your money where it needs to go, it has a funny way of disappearing.

 Simply put, automated savings is saving money automatically each month.
 The easiest way to save, in my experience, is to set up your paycheck to be direct deposited into two different accounts – a set amount in savings and the rest into checking.